UDDITwork/YourCareer/README.md

 pnpm dev
 ```

-Visit `http://localhost:3000` to see your local ResumeLM instance!
+Visit `http://localhost:3000` to see your local YourCareer instance!

 ## 📊 Database Architecture